'Be Unexpected' Autistic Teen Shares Powerful Message In Graduation Speech

 To end his speech, Scott wanted his classmates to be sure they were following their own path, not one that was paved for them.
 If the next step wasn’t where you want to go, he told them to make sure you “step off that path.”

 “Remember if you are following in someone else’s footsteps you will only get where they want to go,” said Scott.
-“Be the unexpected like me.
-Do the unexpected to benefit others.
-Live the unexpected for your own happiness.”
+“Be the unexpected like me, do the unexpected to benefit others, live the unexpected for your own happiness.”